ut-issl/s2e-aobc/example/README.md

 ## Overview

-- `S2E-AOBC-EXAMPLE` is a example of project-specific repository of `S2E-AOBC`.
+- `S2E-AOBC-EXAMPLE` is an example of a project-specific repository of `S2E-AOBC`.
 - Users can copy this directory to make their own simulation environment.
-  - **NOTE**: Please rewrite `example` to suit with your project in this document after you copy the directory.
+  - **NOTE**: Please rewrite `example` to suit your project in this document after you copy the directory.
 - For other detailed descriptions, please also see README of [s2e-aobc](https://github.com/ut-issl/s2e-aobc)

 ## How to construct the repository

 - `git submodule`
-  - This repository includes [s2e-aobc](https://github.com/ut-issl/s2e-aobc) with `git submodule`.
+  - This repository includes the [s2e-aobc](https://github.com/ut-issl/s2e-aobc) with the `git submodule`.
 Please use the following commands to construct the directory.
     ```
     $ git clone git@github.com:ut-issl/s2e-aobc-example.git
     $ cd s2e-aobc-example/